-For most Gypsy, Roma and Traveller young people, the prospect of going to university isn’t often considered as an option.
-Currently only 3-4% of Gypsy, Roma and Traveller people attend of have attended university, compared to about 45% of the rest of the population.
+For many young people from Romani (Gypsy), Roma, and Irish Traveller communities, the prospect of attending university is not often seen as a viable option.
+Currently, only 3-4% of Romani (Gypsy), Roma, and Irish Traveller individuals have attended or are attending university, compared to approximately 45% of the wider population.
 However, this can change.
-Going to university is a great opportunity to develop, secure your future and give back to society.
-Being Gypsy, Roma and Traveller should not be a barrier that prevents you from accessing opportunities and going to university.
+Attending university presents a fantastic opportunity to develop personally, secure your future, and give back to society.
+Being a Romani (Gypsy), Roma person or Irish Traveller should not be a barrier to accessing opportunities or pursuing higher education.

 Introduction

 UK universities are among the oldest and most prestigious institutions in the world.
-The University of Oxford in England is almost 1,000 years old and is currently ranked the best university in the world, according to the Times Higher Education World University Rankings 2021.
-A further 29 UK universities feature in the top 200.
-Here in the UK we have access to a huge range of excellent universities, offering courses in almost any subject you can think of.
-Going to university is more than just learning, it is bout gaining new skills and experiencing new things.
-University is also a gateway to career success and is proven to boost your earning potential.
+The University of Oxford, for example, is nearly 1,000 years old and is currently ranked as the best university globally, according to the Times Higher Education World University Rankings 2021.
+Additionally, 29 UK universities are featured in the top 200.
+Here in the UK, we have access to a vast array of excellent universities, offering courses in almost any subject imaginable.
+Attending university is not just about acquiring knowledge; it’s also about gaining new skills and having diverse experiences.
+Moreover, university serves as a gateway to career success and has been shown to significantly enhance your earning potential.

 • What Can I Study?